gogadev/TopUp_App/README.md

 ####

-React Redux TopUp App based on fake JSON API that displays a TopUp Flow in 5 steps:
+React Redux TopUp App based on fake JSON API that displays project flow in 5 steps:

 ➢ User must select a country from the "countries" property in JSON.